Responsible AI (RAI) Module Tutorial¶

 Benchmark Results¶

-To assess the effectiveness of the RAI module, we conducted evaluations using a benchmark dataset published by Shen et al.ยน This dataset includes 390 malicious questions spanning across 13 distinct categories.
-In this benchmark testing, we added seven custom rules in addition to the three system base rules:
+To assess the effectiveness of the RAI module, we conducted evaluations using a benchmark dataset published by Shen et al.¹ This dataset contains 390 malicious questions distributed across 13 distinct categories.
+For our benchmark testing, we compared the results by implementing 10 custom rules alongside the 3 default rules we provided.

-- Base Rules: Illegal Content Filter; Harmful Content Filter; Discriminatory Content Filter.
+- Default Rules: Illegal Content Filter; Harmful Content Filter; Discriminatory Content Filter.

-- Custom Rules: Economic Harm Filter; Adult Content Filter; Political Lobbying Filter; Legal Opinion Filter; Financial Advice Filter; Health Consultation Filter; Government Decision Filter.
+- Custom Rules: Content Appropriateness; Relevant Knowledge Domain; Ethical Guidelines; Economic Harm Filter; Pornography Filter; Political Lobbying Filter; Legal Opinion Filter; Financial Advice Filter; Health Consultation Filter; Government Decision Filter.

 ---|---|---|---|---|